 Liability measures are shown as bars as of June 30 of the indicated years.
 The actuarial liability (AL), the liability measure used for the Program's funding purposes, is represented by the top of the grey bars.
 The blue bars represent the present value of accrued benefits (PVAB).
 These liability measures are discussed further in Section IV.
 Measures of the assets are shown as lines.
 The AVA is shown with a teal line, while the market value of assets (MVA) is shown as a yellow line.
 The AVA divided by the AL is the AVA funded ratio that is often used in evaluating the Program's funded status.
-The values of this metric as of each valuation date are shown as the percentages in the graph labels.
+The value of this metric at each valuation date is shown as the percentages in the graph labels.

 Plan changes were legislated during 2010 and first reflected in the 2011 valuation, resulting in the reduction in liability seen for that year.
-As of June 30, 2022, the Program is funded 108.4% based on the AVA funded ratio, which represents an increase from the 107.2% ratio reported in the prior valuation.
-The 22-year history in the graph shows that over this period the Program has generally been within a few percentage points, either over or under, being fully funded at a 100% funded ratio on an AVA basis.
-Measured on a MVA basis, the funding ratio is 110.8% as of June 30, 2022.
+As of June 30, 2023, the Program is funded 109.9% based on the AVA funded ratio, which represents a slight increase from the 108.4% ratio reported in the prior valuation.
+The 23-year history in the graph shows that over this period the Program has generally been within a few percentage points, either over or under, being fully funded at a 100% funded ratio on an AVA basis.
+Measured on an MVA basis, the funded ratio is 111.2% as of June 30, 2023.